Yorisen/ffLatinize/README.md

 #ffLatinize
 >Add-on for Firefox.

-Add-on for convrting Russian and accents (diacritics) from selected string
+Add-on for converting Russian and accents (diacritics) from selected string
 to Latin string and inserts it into the clipboard.

 For example: